8 Ways To Keep Your Indoor Cat Happy and Healthy

 Choosing the right food is essential for their health, and puzzle feeders are a great way to add mental stimulation to mealtime,” she explains.
 “Feeders encourage natural foraging behavior, making cats work a little for food and keeping their minds active.”

-Ensuring optimal nutrition for your indoor cat is crucial, says Dr. Michelle Dulake, DVM, CEO of Fera Pet Organics in Los Angeles and associate veterinarian at Veterinary Medical Center in Studio City, California.
+Ensuring optimal nutrition for your indoor cat is crucial, says Michelle Dulake, DVM, CEO of Fera Pet Organics in Los Angeles and associate veterinarian at Veterinary Medical Center in Studio City, California.

-While many dry cat foods are good at delivering the essential vitamins, minerals and probiotics needed to promote a happy and healthy life, she explains that they often contain little beyond the essentials and can be high in carbs or lack flavor.
+While many dry cat foods are good at delivering the essential vitamins, minerals, and probiotics needed to promote a happy and healthy life, she explains that they often contain little beyond the essentials and can be high in carbs or lack flavor.
 Consider adding a meal topper to elevate your cat’s nutritional intake and make mealtime meow-worthy.

 Friskies Chicken in Tuna Broth Cat Food Topper